 Will the insurer pay my hospital bill directly?

-No. In terms of the new Demarcation Regulations, the insurer is to pay the benefit value to the principal member or beneficiary directly.
+No. In terms of the new Demarcation Regulations, the insurer has to pay the benefit value to the principal member or beneficiary directly.
 The responsibility will fall to you to use this money to pay for your medical bills or any urgent repayments that you need to make due to being hospitalised.

 What is the effect of Demarcation Regulations on my medical insurance?

 These regulations came into effect on 1 April 2017 and insurers now have two years to adjust their healthcare product to fall in line with the Demarcation Regulations.